emorchy/emorchy.github.io/_pages/about.md

 }
 </style>

-My name is Ethan Morchy, and I am a cybersecurity specialist with an emphasis on binary exploitation and cryptography.
+My name is Ethan Morchy, and I am a hardware and software penetration tester with an emphasis on binary exploitation and cryptography.
 I enjoy making engineering projects and competing in CTFs.

 <div class="row">
   <div class="column">
   <div markdown=1>
-  This website is split into several pages: resume(s), talks, writeups, and projects.
+  This website is split into several pages: resume(s), writeups, talks, and projects.
 Navigate to any by clicking the links to the right or by visiting the top menu.

   If you wish to contribute to this website, pull requests are appreciated [here](https://github.com/emorchy/emorchy.github.io).
 Thank you.
   </div>